Erich W. Streissler

 Why am I discussing all this with you?
 Because in the forthcoming process of integration of Eastern European countries into the EU the differences in average productivity levels will be vast, about the Yugoslav 1:7.
 In several instances, they will certainly be much larger than 1:3, which some consider the border-line for likely integration.
 We have no convincing theory that economic convergence will occur once again.
 History need not repeat itself if initial conditions are sufficiently different.
 Thus, in trying to forecast, economics is at a methodological impasse.
 We have a mere historical presumption of the possibility of convergence without either relevant antecedent empirical experience or compelling theoretical argument.
 And if the politicians believe all is going to be well in the best of all possible worlds – well, they have often done so without good reason since Voltaire’s Candide.
 Historicism must counsel doubt.

 (ii) My second example – if I had had the time – would have had to do with the deservedly great success of Ricardo’s trade model of comparative advantage.
-I shall cut it short and merely present the conclusion: This very successful model assumes that there will be no factor movements
+I shall cut it short and merely present the conclusion: This very successful model assumes that there will be no factor movements.

 But in the forthcoming European enlargement labour movements may very well prove important.
 It is not at all clear whether with open labour markets the most highly qualified workers of the newly acceding and mostly very poor countries will not migrate to the richer “older” member countries.
 Because of the complementarity of other supportive factors in a highly developed economy incoming workers could achieve a much higher productivity in the already highly industrialized countries of Europe and thus much higher wages than they would earn at home.
 Thus migration may be to the mutual advantage of both employer and employee.
 On the other hand, the newly acceding countries may be swamped with cheap mass-produced commodities from the West, not least in agriculture.
 The result might be a migration of the best to the West and increasing unemployment due to commodity competition in the outcompeted Eastern economies, as one of the best-known German labour economists has forecast, namely Michael Burda, who is himself a migrant to Germany from the USA (8).
 So instead of economic convergence economic divergence might take place in spite of integration.
 This would create very serious political problems.
 Remember, the Ricardian model has been a lucky winner rather than an always correct model, and its luck might just run out.